 - Prevent diabetes Intermittent fasting is associated with reduced sugar intake, which helps to balance glucose and insulin levels to prevent diabetes.

 - Aid in weight loss: Fasting for at least 16 hours can reduce insulin levels in the blood, as well as stimulate the body to use fat and sugar reserves.
 This can directly contribute to weight loss.

 - Prevent flaccid skin: Intermittent fasting can stimulate the release of growth hormone, which promotes fat burning and muscle gains that prevent flaccidity.

 - Natural detoxing: Blood sugar and cholesterol levels automatically reduce after fasting for at least 16 hours, which helps to balance intestinal flora and detox the body.
 This can be beneficial for preventing health problems like asthma, arthritis, cancer and fatty liver.

 - Decreasing cardiovascular disease: Because this diet prioritizes food that is rich in fiber, vitamins and antioxidants, intermittent fasting can help to prevent the formation of fatty plaques in the blood vessels, which reduces cardiovascular diseases like heart attacks, strokes and atherosclerosis.

 - Preventing early aging: Decreasing sugar and fat intake while increase fiber, minerals and vitamins helps to reduce systemic inflammation, promote hydration and stimulate collagen production.
 This helps to decrease the appearance of wrinkles and overall early aging.

 Additionally, due to hormone regulation, people who fast intermittently may also notice increased mental alertness, sharpness and overall well-being.

 What to eat after fasting

-- People with a history of anorexia or bulimia;
+- People who have had or have anorexia or bulimia;